Drayhub/alx-system_engineering-devops/README.md

-Just a the basic of shell with bash commands
+Just the basic of shell with bash commands